-The cockpit lights (blue) provide illumination in the cockpit and helm areas.
-A circuit breaker located above this switch provides over-current protection for this circuit.
+The cockpit lights provide illumination in the cockpit and helm areas.
+This switch also activates the lighted cup holders.
+A circuit breaker located above this switch provides overcurrent protection for this circuit.

-Electronics Box
+• Electronics Box

-This momentary switch activates the lift which opens and closes the raisable electronics box at the helm.
+This momentary switch activates the lift which opens and closes the electronics box at the helm.
 A circuit breaker located above this switch provides over-current protection for this circuit.